UMichStatistics/ComputingClub/content/workshops/hugo_academic/_index.md

 It is also a humbling experience:

 - The first time you set up your own website, you will most likely have very few things to put on it;
-- Additional pressure and incentive to building your image and career.
+- Additional motivation and incentive to building your image and career.
-- "Online presence"

 {{% /alert %}}